FeralFlesh/FeralFlesh/README.md

   ᶻ 𝘇 𐰁 °  . hi

   ✦ .
-Rio / Seth / Selfridge
+Rio / Seth / Selfridge , I go by vion and syaz too but I don't use it that much

   ✦ . pronouns : he / she / it